matthew-trump/jwt-minimalist-node-express/README.md

 openssl rsa -in jwtRS256.key -pubout -outform PEM -out jwtRS256.key.pub
 ```

-Even for the same algorithm, key generating methods can result in output of slightly different file formats, only some of which work with this app.
-The app has been successfully tested with private keys that look like this:
+Even for the same algorithm, key generating methods can result in output of slightly different file formats (line breaks, etc).
+The app here has been successfully tested with RS256 private keys that look like this:

 ```
 -----BEGIN RSA PRIVATE KEY-----